The Dashboard

 Kubeshark UI

-You can also filter by timestamp, integer, and even queryable UI elements (below).
+You can also filter by timestamp, integers, and queryable UI elements.
 A syntax cheatsheet is available next to the query box.

 Queryable UI Elements

-When you hover over UI elements and they display a green plus sign, it means this element can be added to your query.
-Selecting an element with the green plus sign will add this element to the KFL in the query box.
-Selecting this queryable element…
+Hovering over UI elements with a green plus sign indicates that the element can be added to your query.
+Selecting these queryable elements appends them to the KFL statement in the query box.
+For example:

 Filter UI example